A Comprehensive, Personalized Approach

 Map + Directions

-Carmela has been working at Overlake since late 2011 as the bariatric program manager and in the field of bariatric surgery since 2004.
-She was certified by the ASMBS as a Bariatric Nurse in 2008 and has a degree in psychology and a master’s degree in nursing from McGill University in Montreal, Canada.
+Carmela has been working at Overlake since 2011 as the bariatric program manager and in the field of bariatric surgery since 2004.
+She was certified by the ASMBS as a Bariatric Nurse in 2008, and holds a degree in psychology and a master’s degree in nursing from McGill University in Montreal, Canada.

 Although she has worked as a registered nurse for more than 30 years in many different areas, Carmela feels that working in metabolic and bariatric surgery has been by far the most rewarding.
 She considers it a great privilege to be granted the opportunity to share in our patients’ remarkable journeys towards health and wellness